Bringing Sexy Back – KPOST Changing Younger Generations’ View on Commercial Roofing

 - Viability – as a growing industry, there is plenty of opportunity for the right person.
 Roofing is one of the four basic items of a building that needs continued maintenance.

-- Cross-Functional Talent – many of the talents that apply in other business such as accounting, supply chain management, IT services, management and marketing also apply to roofing.
+- Cross-Functional Talent – many of the talents that apply in other business such as accounting, supply chain management, IT services, management and marketing using the Roof Engine online also apply to roofing.

 - Challenging – it is more complex than most people realize, with ever-changing technology government regulations and environmental conditions providing ample opportunities for growth.